On gonality-tight graphs: Introduction

 \subsection{Strategy of the proof of the main theorems}

 The backwards direction of \cref{mainTheorem:alternativeDefinitonForQBGraphs} is proven in \cref{sec:gonalityTightAndQBGaphs}.
 As a first step, we prove \cref{lemma:structureMainLemma}, which imposes conditions on the structure of gonality-tight graphs with a special divisor realising the second gonality.
 In \cref{sec:quasiBananaGraphs}, we then repeatedly apply this lemma to show that all such graphs must be quasi-banana graphs.
 The proof of the forward direction is postponed to \cref{sec:ProofOfThmA}, as it relies on various tools developed in between.
-The proof of \cref{mainTheorem:propertiesOfQBGraphs}, which describes the properties of quasi-banana graphs, will be carried out in \cref{sec:TwoTechnicalLemmas,sec:proofOfMainTheorem}.
-First, \cref{sec:TwoTechnicalLemmas} is dedicated to proving two lemmas that describe the effect on the gonalities of attaching a complete graph to a given graph.
-Those lemmas will be then used inductively to prove \cref{mainTheorem:propertiesOfQBGraphs} in \cref{sec:proofOfTheoremB}.
+The proof of \cref{mainTheorem:propertiesOfQBGraphs}, which describes the properties of quasi-banana graphs, will be carried out in \cref{sec:TwoTechnicalLemmas,sec:proofOfMainTheorem}: the former is dedicated to proving two lemmas that describe the effect on the gonalities of attaching a complete graph to a given graph and those lemmas will then be then used inductively to prove \cref{mainTheorem:propertiesOfQBGraphs} in \cref{sec:proofOfTheoremB}.
+Finally, we prove \cref{mainTheorem:subdividingEdges} in \cref{sec:proofOfTheoremC}.